Does Low Volatility Outperform in India? 18-Year NSE Backtest (2006-2025)

 This phenomenon, known as the "low volatility anomaly," has been documented in global markets since the 1970s.
 But does it hold in India's unique market structure with its retail-dominated trading, different tax regime, and distinct market cycles?

-Spoiler alert: It does—and the magnitude is striking.
+Spoiler alert: It does—and the results are compelling.

 What is the Low Volatility Effect?